 - Cut grass using a tractor-drawn swipe or mower and the material removed for the benefit of butterflies and invertebrates.
 Divide the ride into roughly 3 parallel zones with scalloping along edges.
-Cut the central area to a short sward twice yearly-first cut in march with a second cut in October.
+Cut the central area to a short sward twice yearly-cut in October.
 Cut the second zone (2-3 metres), on a 4-year cycle; again at the same times as for the central zone.
-Cut the third zone (2-3 metres), on a 8 year cycle following the same time frame as above. - Prevent brambles swamping ride - Control bracken by cutting in mid June and late July and remove material.
+Cut the third zone (2-3 metres), on a 8 year cycle following the same time frame as above. - · Prevent brambles swamping ride - Control bracken by cutting in mid June and late July and remove material.
 Repeat for 3-4 years or until under control.
-Spray with herbicide (Asulox), as directed if cutting not meeting required specifications - Remove remnants of pheasant rearing equipment